scikit-learn/blog/_posts/2022-07-13-sprints-value.md

 Due to technological limitations of GitHub and privacy concerns, we do not hold precise data on how many scikit-learn contributors connected to the project via a sprint.
 We have no formal data collection process which records statistics on how many sprint participants are recurring or information on their contributions to other open source projects or other long term positive ripple effects.
 A scientific look at the correlation between the number of sprints and contributors is beyond the scope of this article.
 What we *will examine* in this article are the **objectives, results and aspirations** of running the scikit-learn sprints.

-<span style="background-color: #CAE9F5;">The queries from other open-source projects requesting guidance on sprints and diversity and inclusions have been increasing.</span> We share these experiences and lessons learned with the community, potential funders and open source project maintainers, particularly those projects which are nascent in their quest to build community, sustainability and diversity and inclusion.
+<span style="background-color: #CAE9F5;">The queries from other open-source projects requesting guidance on sprints and diversity and inclusion have been increasing.</span> We share these experiences and lessons learned with the community, potential funders and open source project maintainers, particularly those projects which are nascent in their quest to build community, sustainability and diversity and inclusion.

 ## Outline